here are many benefits to spaying your dog. With this procedure, you won't have to worry about your pup going into heat every three weeks.

-Typically, the potential issues after the surgery include infection, spay incontinence, opening an incision, seromas, and hernia.
+The potential warning signs after the surgery typically include infection, spay incontinence, opening an incision, seromas, and hernia.

 A condition will make the incision site red and hot to the touch.
 It could also cause the incision site to ooze blood or puss.

 An infection could occur if your dog excessively cleans or chews at the incision site.
-Do not allow any other pets in the home to lick the incision site either.
+Do not allow other home pets to lick the incision site, either.

 Follow your veterinarian's instructions on keeping the incision site clean to help minimize the possibility of infection.

-Even though the sutures are placed internally, there is a chance for your dog to loosen or break the sutures open.
-There is a greater risk for infection and a host of other problems by opening the Incision.
+Even though the sutures are placed internally, your dog can loosen or break the sutures open.

-To reduce the risk of your dog opening her Incision after her spay surgery, you may want to use an Elizabethian collar, more humorously known as “the cone of shame.”
+To reduce the risk of your dog opening her incision after her surgery, use an Elizabethian collar, comically called “the cone of shame.”

 Your dog's sphincter muscle is controlled in part by its estrogen hormone.

-Supplemental estrogen and herbal supplements are commonly used to help the urinary health of your dog.
+Supplemental estrogen and herbal supplements are commonly used to help your dog's urinary health.

 Additionally, your veterinarian may suggest that you avoid certain grains, which could upset your dog's urinary tract.

-If a puss emerges from the area, then your dog might have an abscess.
+If a puss emerges from the area, your dog might have an abscess.

 An abscess is caused by a specific bacteria that has created an infection.

-Your veterinarian can adequately diagnose if your dog has a seroma or an abscess by examining the area and taking a fluid sample from the site in question.
+Your veterinarian can adequately diagnose if your dog has a seroma or an abscess by examining the area and taking a fluid sample from the site.